di-effe/catppuccin/README.md

 - Noto Sans
 - FontAwesome

-Fee free to install some fonts from the theme root folder
+Feel free to install some fonts from the theme root folder
 ```
 ./installfonts.sh
 ```